ahmed-goda/Training/README.md

     => Flush the cache and reindex all. and Hola!, the module now is properly installed.

-Log in as admin to find a new menu add to the sidebar under the name Testimonials from which you can manage the module.
+Log in as admin to find a new menu has been added to the sidebar under the name Testimonials from which you can manage and manipulate the data.
-Navigate to System menu then Data Transfer Section and finally Import to access the drop down list from where you can upload the offline collated data.
+Navigate to System menu then Data Transfer Section and finally Import item, to access the drop down list where you can upload the offline collated data as an Excel sheet or whatever CSV file format.

 ### Troubleshooting
 Site loading very slow?